nsip/otf-reader/README.md

 ## configuration

-These are the confiuration options:
+These are the configuration options:

 |Option name|Type|Required|Default|Description|
 |---|---|---|---|---|